Support our work by becoming our Patron! Learn More

-The different standards of cleaning for different surfaces and areas, as follows:
+The different standards of cleaning for different surfaces and areas are as follows:

 Physically clean: